"Evidence Speaks. We Translate."

 David has over 38 years of experience as a police officer with over 6500 hours of specialized training and experience in law, criminal investigation, interview and interrogation, sex crimes, and crime scene investigations.
 He has worked and directed crime scenes and investigations for several high profile Capital Murder cases in North Texas and witnessed an execution in his home state.
 He served as Criminal Investigations and Crime Scene Commander and as a Public Information Officer for the department.
 David has lectured and instructed at various colleges and universities including classes at the Univ. of North Texas, Grayson College, Weatherford College, Navarro College, and the Southern Police Institute taught at the University of Louisville.

-To accurately portray a crime scene, criminal investigations, or general police work in your novel, consider consulting with David.
-His insights into real-world crime scenes and investigative procedures will lend authenticity to your writing.
-Many TV shows and books often misrepresent these details.
+Do you want to include crime scenes, criminal investigations, or general police work in your novel?
+David's insights into real-world crime scenes and investigative procedures will lend authenticity to your writing.
+Many TV shows and books often misrepresent these details .
 David is available to address your specific inquiries and ensure your next novel presents a true-to-life representation of how police investigate crime scenes, develop the case, and prepare it for successful prosecution.

 Class Title: "Overcoming Common Struggles in Creating Realistic and Engaging Crime Storylines"